Modern High School Construction & Athletic Facility Projects to Meet the Future

 When the current Ames High School opened in the early 1960s, the City of Ames had a population of 27,000.
 That number is on pace to surpass 67,000 over the next few years.
 And although the high school building has undergone over 15 additions and improvement projects in the intervening decades, the current facility is no longer able to meet the needs of the ever-growing student population.
 Additionally, the district needed a centralized district office and a new home for its high school baseball and softball programs.

 On June 3rd, 2019, officials from the Ames Community School District held a groundbreaking ceremony for a new $137 million high school.
 The project will be almost entirely funded by a bond referendum passed by the community the previous year.
-Working in conjunction with OPN Architects, Snyder & Associates is playing a major role in several design aspects of the new education facility, as well as creating the master plan for the new athletics facility and district office.
+Working in conjunction with OPN Architects, Snyder & Associates is playing a major role in several site design aspects of the new education facility, as well as creating the master plan for the new athletics facility and district office.

 Modern Amenities to Formulate an Ideal Learning Environment

 Located on the existing high school grounds, the new building will have state-of-the-art accommodations.
 An open commons area inside the front entrance will act as a gathering space for students, staff, and community events.
 Several safety features are incorporated into the building design to protect entries, including a secure vestibule and video monitoring capabilities.

 Just off the commons area, are the entrances to a fine arts auditorium and a 1,800-capacity competition gymnasium with an elevated running track.
 A natatorium will house an eight-lane pool with starting blocks and a separate diving area.
 Large, open academic pods will have classroom spaces, as well as collaboration space in the middle to foster teamwork.
 In addition, the pod areas will be flooded with natural light through the extensive use of glass in the building design.